Exceptional Cases of Genome Variation

 A scientific meeting of the Human Genome Variation Society

-Satellite meeting to the American Society of Human Genetics' annual meeting.
+Satellite meeting to the European Society of Human Genetics' annual meeting.

 Scientific Program Committee

 We invite abstracts to be submitted to the meeting within the theme of "Exceptional Cases".
 You may be given the opportunity for an oral presentation, a rapid-fire presentation or a poster presentation depending on how close to the theme your abstract is.
 Abstracts within the theme will be given priority presentations.
 Please follow instructions on the Abstract page.

 Hotel Eurostars Berlin

 Friday 5th June 2020

 Registration opens: 8.00am